googleapis/repo-automation-bots/packages/monitoring-system/README.md

 Logs-based metrics are one of the sources from which the Monitoring System collects data.
 You can view these metrics directly in Cloud Logging as well in the [repo-automation-bots GCP Project](https://pantheon.corp.google.com/logs/query?project=repo-automation-bots&folder=true&organizationId=true&query=%0A).

-> :info: You will need access to this project in order to view the logs
+> :information_source: You will need access to this project in order to view the logs

 For more information on which metrics are emitted via logs, refer to the [gcf-utils documentation](https://github.com/googleapis/repo-automation-bots/tree/master/packages/gcf-utils).

 #### (Option 2) Metrics Dashboard: subset of all metrics

 A subset of the metrics mined by the Monitoring System are visualized on the [Metrics Dashboard deployed here](https://repo-automation-bots-metrics.web.app/).

-You will need an `@google.com` account to be able to access the data on the dashboard.
+> :information_source: You will need an `@google.com` account to be able to access the data on the dashboard.

 In the future, we will be making all metrics available via this dashboard.
 To learn more, see the [Metrics Dashboard section](#Metrics-Dashboard) below